sarithekanayake/observability_stack/README.md

 In **step 4** command, we are passing two parameters,

- 1. SSHKey - Specify SSH Key Name we created in AWS Cloud Pre-requisite section
+ 1. SSHKey - Specify SSH Key Name we created in AWS Cloud Pre-requisites section
  2. S3 Bucket name - We are creating a S3 bucket to store miscellaneous items, provide an unique name

 **Example**